 Automatic Exchange Betting covers the construction of an automated system and goes a good way into system building using odds lines, weight of money, average prices etc. The book is very detailed and will give the reader a deep understanding of automated exchange trading and program development.

 Another book that details the construction of an automated betting system is Calculated Bets: Computers, Gambling and Mathematical Modeling to Win.
-Written by a computer science professor, Calculated Bets details the professor's successful modelling Jai Alai matches, developing a trading strategy using Monte Carlo methods and then implementing bet automation.
+Written by Professor Steven Skiena, Calculated Bets details the professor's successful modelling Jai Alai matches, developing a trading strategy using Monte Carlo methods and then implementing bet automation.

 Designing your trading software

-Rather than dreaming of the ultimate trading platform, you should first build little tools to handle repetitve tasks.
-Then you can add your own metrics for manipulating Betfair data.
+Rather than trying to code the ultimate trading platform straight away, you should first build little tools to handle repetitve tasks.
+You can then add your own metrics for manipulating Betfair data.
 After that you might want to automate betting and position tracking.
 Finally, you can code a bot that does all of the above whilst acting under your trading rules.

 Betfair is currently rolling out API-NG, a JSON based replacement for the current SOAP based API-6.0.
 My first impressions are that this is a much easier API to understand and code with.
 Having had to read and modify Mumbles0's code to suit my needs, this time I have coded an API-NG application quite easily by myself.

 Click on the Betfair API-NG topic for a current list of tutorials that I have written about the API so far.

-BDP Forum - VB.NET Implementation of a Trading Platform
+VB.NET Implementation of a Trading Platform using API-6.0

 |Step 1.
 Build a Test Form||#2|